Bul Juach

-Bul Juach (born 1 December 2000) is a South Sudanese footballer who plays as a striker for National Premier Leagues Victoria club Heidelberg United.
+Bul Juach (born 1 December 2000) is a South Sudanese footballer who plays as a striker for National Premier Leagues club South Melbourne FC.

 Early life

 Juach was born in South Sudan, however his family fled the country due to the South Sudanese Civil War.
 Raised in the Kenyan Kakuma Refugee Camp, the family immigrated to Australia as refugees with Juach aged 12.
 Upon arriving in Australia, the family settled in Canberra, Australian Capital Territory.

-Career
+Club career

 Juach first signed for Canberra United in the National Youth League, before signing a contract with NPL NSW club Wollongong Wolves under former Socceroo Luke Wilkshire.